-The Gardens also feature a wedding chapel, shaded picnic areas, boardwalks and a children’s playground.
+The Gardens also feature a wedding chapel, shaded picnic areas, boardwalks, an operating steam train and a children’s playground.

 Please do not remove any plants from the Gardens, if you are interested to buy or grow a plant please contact Bundaberg Regional Council on 1300 883 699 and ask to speak to the Botanic Gardens and we will help you as best we can.

 Brochure & Map